 The fee increase formally goes into effect August 1.
 But you can skip the $20 increase — albeit temporarily — if you apply for the card between now and August 3.
 Prospective cardholders who sign up on or after August 4, 2016 will incur the $95 fee, an American Express spokesperson said in an email.
 Existing cardholders will be charged the new $95 fee at the beginning of their annual account renewal, following the August 1 switchover date.

-The Blue Cash Preferred Card (see full review here) offers 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases), 3% cash back at U.S. gas stations and select U.S. department stores and 1% cash back on all other eligible purchases.
+The Blue Cash Preferred Card (see full review here) offers 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), 3% cash back at U.S. gas stations and select U.S. department stores and 1% cash back on all other eligible purchases.

 This marks the first increase in the product’s fee since it launched in 2011, the spokesperson said.

-American Express does offer a fee-free version of the card, the Blue Cash Everyday Card, which features a lower rewards structure: 3% at U.S. supermarkets on up to $6,000 per year in purchases, 2% at U.S. gas stations and select U.S. department stores and 1% on other eligible purchases.
+American Express does offer a fee-free version of the card, the Blue Cash Everyday Card, which features a lower rewards structure: 3% at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 2% at U.S. gas stations and select U.S. department stores and 1% on other eligible purchases.

 Both versions of the card carry an annual percentage rate (APR) between 13.49% and 23.49%, depending on your creditworthiness.
 [Update: This article was updated on December 19, 2016 to reflect that the APR range on this card changed from 13.24% to 23.24% to 13.49% to 23.49%.]